Skip to contents

 Internal validation can provide bias-corrected estimates of performance (e.g., C-statistic/AUC) for a model development procedure (i.e., expected performance if the same procedure were applied to another sample of the same size from the same population; see references).
 There are several approaches to producing bias-corrected estimates (see below).
 It is important that the fit or model_fun provided implement the entire model development procedure, including any hyperparameter tuning and/or variable selection.

-Note that validate does very little to check for missing values.
+Note that validate does very little to check for missing values in predictors/features.
 If fit is supplied insight::get_data will extract the data used to fit the model and usually this will result in complete cases being used.
 User-defined model and predict functions can be specified to handle missing values among predictor variables.
 Currently any user supplied data will have rows with missing outcome values removed.

 method